cvat-ai/cvat/site/content/en/docs/administration/advanced/installation_automatic_annotation.md

 - Create `cvat` project inside nuclio dashboard where you will deploy new serverless functions and deploy a couple of DL models.
-Commands below should be run only after CVAT has been installed using `docker-compose` because it runs nuclio dashboard which manages all serverless functions.
+Commands below should be run only after CVAT has been installed using `docker compose` because it runs nuclio dashboard which manages all serverless functions.

   ```bash
   nuctl create project cvat